Skip Navigation Links

 The renaming options dialog gives the user control over what naming rules to use when mass-updating class- and property names.

-Generate DDL with model <-> db differences compares the Linq-to-SQL model with the underlying database and generates SQL DDL corresponding to any differences detected; new/dropped tables, new/dropped columns, primary key changes, new/dropped foreign keys/associations.
+Generate SQL-DDL scripts with model <-> db differences compares the Linq-to-SQL model with the underlying database and generates SQL-DDL scripts corresponding to any differences detected; new/dropped tables, new/dropped columns, primary key changes, new/dropped foreign keys/associations.

 Update Linq-to-SQL documentation from database retrieves free-text table and column descriptions, and index definitions from the database and updates the xml documentation and description attributes for Linq-to-SQL generated entity classes and member properties with the same information for inline documentation in Visual Studio's code editor.